 - Have fun.
-Yes set aside some time to enjoy life.
-Life is about balance so find some time to spend with your family, friends and to do activities that make you happy.
+Yes, set aside some time to enjoy life.
+Life is about balance so find some time to spend with your family, and friends and do activities that make you happy.

 I hope that these tips help to transform your life as they did mine.

 As I conclude, I’d like to ask you to ponder a few questions that I myself have answered.
 In his book, the 15 Laws of Growth, John C Maxwell asks: